Vagrancy (Repeal) Bill

 Government Spending

-The bill is expected to have minimal, if any, direct impact on government spending.
-The repeal of the Vagrancy Act 1824 is unlikely to lead to increased or decreased government spending.
-No specific figures are provided.
+The bill is not expected to have a significant direct impact on government spending.
+The repeal of the Vagrancy Act 1824 is primarily a legislative change, and doesn't directly involve allocation or reallocation of funds.

 Groups Affected

-- Law enforcement agencies: Police and other law enforcement will no longer be able to use the Vagrancy Act 1824 for arrests or prosecutions.
+- Law enforcement agencies: Police forces will no longer be able to use the Vagrancy Act 1824 for arrests or prosecutions.

-- The judiciary: Courts will no longer deal with cases based on the repealed legislation.
+- The legal system: Courts will no longer deal with cases based on the repealed Act.

 Powered by nyModel